-Whiplash is number one injury that drivers experience when they find themselves in an accident.
+Whiplash is the number one injury that drivers experience when they find themselves in an accident.
 When a vehicle is hit from behind with considerable force, the driver is highly likely to suffer from whiplash.
 The driver’s body is pushed forward, but the seatbelt prevents it from being propelled further.
 However, the head continues moving in the given direction and is jerked back.
-This kind of movement can result in sprained and even torn muscles, tendons and ligaments in the neck and shoulders.
+This kind of movement can result in sprained and even torn muscles, tendons, and ligaments in the neck and shoulders.

 Although whiplash is highly associated with car accidents, it is also very common as a workplace injury.
 If you or your loved one has suffered a whiplash in the workplace, it’d be best to contact an experienced workers’ compensation lawyer in Philadelphia or the area you live in order to check whether you can file for workers’ compensation.

 How can you know if it really was a whiplash?

 Unfortunately, you may suffer from whiplash without knowing it.
 Pain may be delayed, so immediately after the accident you may be feeling perfectly ok.
 High levels of stress hormones adrenaline and cortisol could be behind this painkilling effect.
 However, this pain-resistance wears off with time.

 Exactly this lack of awareness makes whiplash such a dangerous injury.
 Without feeling injured, you will probably proceed to use your body normally, which can aggravate the whiplash problem.
 As the anesthetic effect of the hormones wanes, discomfort emerges – pain, reduced mobility, stiff muscles, a ringing sound in the ears, problems with eyesight and other symptoms.